fluencelabs/nox/docs/protocol.md

 }
 ```

 Every part of the virtual machine can be serialized into a byte array so the entire `VM` will get serialized into a sequence of bytes.
-Because we can build the Merkle tree from this sequence using the `MerkleRoot` function, we can have Merkle proofs generated for any part of the virtual machine – for example, for the executed instructions counter.
+Because we can build the Merkle tree from this sequence using the `MerkleHash` function, we can have Merkle proofs generated for any part of the virtual machine – for example, for the executed instructions counter.

 ### Verification game